St. Louis Park H.S. Won't Compete Against New Prague H.S. Over Incidents Of Alleged Racism

 “It started in sixth grade where people would call him the N-word.
 It’s gotten really bad this past year though,” Smith said.
 “It’s just constant.
 He’s one of maybe five or six Black kids in the school and … we’re trying to get him out of that district because it’s just such a horrible atmosphere for him to be constantly bullied because of the color of his skin.”

-Smith reached out to his principal and superintendent, but says not enough was done.READ MORE: Tracking The Teen Duo Accused Of Prolific, Violent Metro Carjacking Spree
+Smith reached out to his principal and superintendent, but says not enough was done.READ MORE: Wisconsin Assembly To Vote On Bill Protecting Gun Makers From Lawsuits

 “I left the conversation feeling very dismissed,” she said.
 “I think something bigger needs to happen.”